ADORSYS-GIS/taler-obg/docs/obg/FintechAPI-presentation-PIS-flow.md

   "total": 0
 }
     ```
-**- Response body** (in case of a 401 response code) Access credentials absent or invalid.
+**- Response body:** (in case of a 401 response code) Access credentials absent or invalid.
 This happens when
       - Provided credential for login not matching.
       - Endpoint expect a session cookie but none is present.
       - Session cookie is present but associated stateString does not match.